 Add the integration

-The integration has one recipe that contains the power of several smaller recipes!
-Click "Add to board" to begin customizing it.
+The integration has one recipe that has the power of several smaller recipes!
+Click "Add to board" to customize it.

-After selecting your recipe for the first time, it's time to establish the connection between Jira and monday.com!
+After selecting the recipe, it's time to establish the connection between Jira and monday.com!
 Click on the Jira logo at the start of the recipe and choose "Connect".
 You'll be redirected to Atlassian to enter your credentials.
 We use OAuth to make the connection, so monday.com will never have access to your Jira login credentials.

-When you set up a recipe for the first time and make the initial connection with your Jira account, you will be asked to review a list of permissions.
+When you make the initial connection with your Jira account, you will be asked to review a list of permissions.
 Read this carefully to make sure you understand how the new integration works.
-If you agree to the parameters of the connection, click "Accept" to be redirected back to monday.com.
+If you agree to the terms, click "Accept" to be redirected back to monday.com.